jdavis/jdavis.github.com/_posts/2018-03-25-splootysplotty-open-source-alternative-to-jabberwocky.md

 ## {{page.title}}

+(This is a satire article that is critiquing the common naming scheme in some open source projects.
+See [this section below](#lets-have-a-talk-open-source) for more details.)

 Welcome to my fantastic open source project named Splootysplotty.
 It is easier now than ever to Sploot the Splott.